Stan Cooper

 Stan Cooper (born September 21, 1940) is a former Wyoming State Senator, representing District 14 from 2005 until 2017.

 Early life and education

-Cooper was born in McKeesport, Pennsylvania.
-Cooper graduated from Utah State University in 1967 with a bachelor's degree in business administration.
-From 1975 to 1994 he was the owner of Sublette Electric.
+Cooper was born in McKeesport, Pennsylvania and graduated from Utah State University in 1967 with a bachelor's degree in business administration.
+From 1975 to 1994, he was the owner of Sublette Electric.

 Political history

-Cooper first entered politics when he was elected to the Kemmerer City Council, starting his time in that body in 1982.
-He served there until 1988.
-From 1995 to 2002 Cooper was a county commissioner in Lincoln County, Wyoming.
+Cooper first entered politics when he was elected to the Kemmerer City Council, starting his time in that body in 1982 and serving until 1988.
+From 1995 to 2002, Cooper was a county commissioner in Lincoln County, Wyoming.
 From 2003 to 2005 he served as a member of the Wyoming State House, and from the beginning of 2005 to 2017 he was in the Wyoming State Senate.

 Family

 Cooper is a Latter-day Saint.
 He and his wife Julie are the parents of five children.